osmandapp/web/main/docs/user/widgets/quick-action.md

 </Tabs>

-First you need to select [type of the action](#quick-actions-types) and then you could change its name and parameters ([See below](#quick-actions-types) which parameters could be configured for each action type).
-Every action should have a unique name.
+First, you need to select [an action type](#quick-action-types) and then change its name and parameters.
+[See below](#quick-actions-types) for what parameters you can configure for each action type.
+Each action must have a unique name.

 ### Reorder actions